Crispy Wild Rice Salad

 Instructions

-• Once the carrots are in the oven, place a large skillet over Medium heat.
-Add 2 tbsp olive oil to the skillet.
+- Once the carrots are in the oven, place a large skillet over medium heat.
+Add 2 tablespoons of olive oil to the skillet.

-• If your leftover rice is cold from the fridge, microwave it on HIGH for 1 minute.
+- If your leftover rice is still cold from the fridge, microwave it on HIGH for 1 minute so that it doesn't steam in the pan as it warms up.
 Add the rice to the hot oil in the skillet and break up any clumps with a spoon.
-Toss the rice in the oil until it is evenly coated and then let it sit and cook.
+Toss the rice in the oil until it is evenly coated and then let it sit and cook to crisp up.

 Recipe Notes